grasslandnetwork/cliptions/browser-use/ROADMAP.md

 # Browser Use - Roadmap: RealMir Modular Twitter Automation

-**Goal:** Create a modular Twitter automation system for the RealMir prediction network, supporting both Validator and Miner workflows through separate, reusable components following SOLID principles.
+**Goal:** Create a modular Twitter automation system for the RealMir prediction network, supporting both Validator and Miner workflows through separate, reusable components that implement a shared set of interfaces.

 ## Architecture Overview

-Following the design pattern established in `browser-use/get_twitter_replies.py`, we will create specialized modules for each aspect of the RealMir game flow.
-Each module will be:
+Instead of a monolithic script, the system will be composed of specialized modules that conform to a strict **interface-based design**. `get_twitter_replies.py` serves as the first proof-of-concept and will be refactored to implement our formal `TwitterTask` interface.
+This ensures all modules are interchangeable, testable, and adhere to SOLID principles.

-- **Single Responsibility**: One clear purpose per module
+- **Single Responsibility**: Each module performs one job (e.g., collect commitments, post a reveal).
 - **Open/Closed**: Extensible without modification
 - **Dependency Inversion**: Use abstractions, not concrete implementations
 - **Interface Segregation**: Clean, focused interfaces